raving-bots/expansim-sdk/README.md

 Early examples can be found in the `Examples` folder.
 Built DLLs are included with the simulator SDK.

 - `Telemetry` - a sample plugin that exports vehicle telemetry to a CSV file.
+Requires `Telemetry.json` to work properly.